 A mesh design should always be used to feed peanuts.

 The relatively large size of a whole peanut is difficult for many species to eat and there's also the danger of young birds choking on the nut.
 So pecking at them through the mesh is much better.

 Haith’s high-quality metal peanut feeders are great as squirrels (who love peanuts) aren't able to chew through to get to the nuts inside.

 Especially designed for tiny Niger seeds.

-Soft food feeders and Live Food Feeders
+Live Food Feeders

 Soft foods really need to be kept dry as they'll turn into a bit of sludge if they get wet, so the 'roof' on this type of feeder will keep the rain off.

 Birds like the Dunnock, Song Thrush and Blackbird won't use bird feeders - they're just not

 adapted to feed in this way.
 They prefer to feed from a bird table or simply from the ground.
 You can feed most of Haith’s range from a bird table or the ground, but those that leave less waste are the best.
 Why not try Huskfree Advance or Premium Wild Bird Food?